ConnectedLib/course-in-a-box/modules/mentoring/_posts/2001-03-01-who-can-be-a-mentor.md

 ### Digital media mentors
 > “If a teen comes to one of us and say ‘I want to do this thing’ and if none of us know how to do it, we sit down and we figure out how to do it together whether it be trying to find information in the book, looking up a tutorial on YouTube, reaching out to maybe another mentor or someone else in our life, who might know what’s going on.” <br/><br/>– Teen Librarian at a suburban northeastern library

 Library staff can help young people navigate our digital world.
-New technology like 3D printers or advanced concepts like coding can be intimidating, and library staff can encourage youth to experiment and explore, or collaborating and working through problems together.
+New technology like 3D printers or advanced concepts like coding can be intimidating, and library staff can encourage youth to experiment and explore, or collaborate and work through problems with them.

 ## Youth as Mentors

-Peer mentors acquire leadership skills through their interactions with others of their own age. .
-Teens can mentor each other as they build skills related to esports, an academic topic, or expand their knowledge of something like music and DJing. .
+Peer mentors acquire leadership skills through their interactions with others of their own age.
+Teens can mentor each other as they build skills related to an academic topic, or expand their knowledge of esports, music, and DJing.
 Teens who act as peer mentors bring another level of trust to the relationship - since youth are of similar ages - and can expand library capacity in mentoring about topics that are of particular interest to them.

 <div class="callout videos" markdown="1">
 <iframe src="https://www.youtube.com/embed/Fu_SfXxkGhM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>